LudGar/destiny-content-vault/README.md

 ## Rendering Details

 ### Director
-- Bodies are horizontally distributed and always centered
 - Layout responds to window resizing
 - SVG is used only for connector lines
 - Nodes and labels are DOM-based for clarity and interaction

 ### Icons
 - Body icons may be PNGs
-- Only the **blue channel** of PNGs is used
-- Blue channel drives both **color and alpha**
 - Automatic fallback to glyph icons if an image fails to load

 ---

 ## Tooltips

-Tooltips show:
 - Activity name
 - Activity type
 - Description